Chris Greenacre: Coaching career

 On 22 July 2011, Greenacre accepted a player/coaching role with his club Wellington Phoenix.
 Greenacre already holds a UEFA B coaching licence and will reportedly be coaching the forwards as well as playing when chosen.
 On 18 July 2012 he announced his retirement from the game and accepted a position as assistant manager at Wellington Phoenix.

 In October 2012, Due to the absence of Ricki Herbert due to international duties, Greenacre was appointed as the caretaker manager of the Wellington Phoenix for their Round 2 clash with Melbourne Heart.
 Despite missing 7 first team players due to international duties, and despite playing an away clash, the Phoenix managed to obtain a 1–1 draw with the Heart, courtesy of a Paul Ifill penalty.

 On 26 February 2013, Greenacre was appointed interim manager of Wellington Phoenix until the end of the season after Ricki Herbert resigned.
 He was replaced by Ernie Merrick for the 2013–14 A-League season.

 Following Merrick's resignation on 5 December 2016, Greenacre was appointed as co-coach of the A-League side alongside Des Buckingham, originally as interim coaches, and in January 2017 confirmed for the roles until the end of the 2016-2017 season.
 Greenacre and Buckingham applied for the role on a permanent basis at the end of the season, but were passed over in favour of Darije Kalezic.

 On 12 October 2017, Greenacre was appointed coach of Wellington Phoenix Reserves, taking over from Andy Hedge.

 New Zealand football announced in January 2018 Greenacre would be assistant to Des Buckingham for the New Zealand national under-20 football team for the 2019 FIFA U-20 World Cup cycle.
 Greenacre would retain his position with the Wellington Phoenix while fulfilling this role.

 Greenacre began his third period with the Wellington Phoenix A-League side when he was again appointed interim head coach following the departure of Darije Kalezic on 5 March 2018.

 On 17 November 2021, Greenacre was confirmed as the head coach of the Wellington Phoenix FC Reserves.
 In his first season in charge, he guided the team to a third placed finish.

+Greenacre was appointed as an assistant coach to Darren Bazley's All Whites staff for the September 2023, Olympic Qualifiers in Auckland.
+New Zealand qualified in an unbeaten campaign and headed to Paris for the 2024, Olympic Games.They beat Fiji in the final.

+Greenacre was appointed as the head coach of New Zealand's Men's U20 team in January 2024.
+He was placed in charge for the upcoming 2025 World Cup Qualifying campaign in Samoa.
+New Zealand became the champions of OFC where they beat New Caledonia in the final, 0-3.
+New Zealand qualified for the final by beating Fiji, 1-0 after a Ryan Watson goal secured qualification.
+Greenacre will lead the team for the 2025 U20 Men's World Cup in Chile.